iGentAI/ferrous/docs/LUA_OPCODE_REGISTER_CONVENTIONS_UPDATED.md

 - **__call**: Function call on non-function values (CALL opcode)
 - **__tostring**: String conversion (used by tostring function)

-Metamethods are queued as operations in non-recursive execution model.
+Metamethods are queued as operations to maintain non-recursive execution.

 ## Transaction-Based Implementation